torodean/MIA/bin/utilities/README.md

 - **math/**
   Includes mathematical utility functions and algorithms designed to support numerical computations, statistical operations, and other math-related tasks.
 This module is structured to be expanded with a variety of math utilities to assist with application-level mathematical processing.

+- **files/**
+  This contains utilities and methods used for various file processing, reading, writing, and processing.